 Tips to Make Gnomes with Boots

 - First, grab some boots.
-I got my little burlap boots at the craft store here locally, but I can’t find any online that match exactly.
-However, click here to get some absolutely adorable snow boots that would look so fabulous on your gnomes.
+I got my little burlap boots at the craft store here locally, but I did find some online for you.
+Click here to get some absolutely adorable snow boots that would look so fabulous on your gnomes.

 - Generally, I end up making my gnome noses from whatever is on hand.
 Sometimes it’s wood beads, sometimes buttons.
 But for this gnome project, it was polymer clay.
 Why did I pick clay to make this nose?
-Because I wanted to.
-There was seriously no reason other than I like breaking out the clay sometimes.
-So, you do you.
-If you’re not into clay, don’t use it–wood beads like these work just as well!
+I like breaking out the clay sometimes.
+If you’re not into clay, wood beads like these work just as well!

-- Grab some super cute embellishment for the hat–this time I went with a burlap bow and button to match the boots.
-You can use whatever, but because my boots were burlap, I just wanted to bring it all together with another little touch.
+- Grab some super cute embellishments for the hat.
+This time I went with a burlap bow and button to match the boots.
+You can use anything you can find or make – be sure to browse all of my gnome tutorials for ideas.

 - I made this entire gnome a no-sew project by using hot glue.
 You could absolutely use a sewing machine, it’s just whatever you’re most comfortable with.